marcelpetersen/mobil/pages/careers/culture.md

     content: Wunder Engineering goes beyond the curly brackets of our code.
 Facilitated by the tech team, Code Cafe strives to create a relaxed environment where developers can break the divide between different technologies in a comfortable setting!
+  - image: "/uploads/2019/01/11/culture_page_team_spirit_meet_ups@2x.jpg"
+    icon: "/uploads/2019/01/11/team-spirit-04.svg"
+    title: Meet-Ups
+    content: We are dedicated to connecting the German tech community.
+We host regular meet-ups in our stunning office space in HafenCity and bring together professionals with similar interests and passions.
   heading: We believe in communities because we are one
 - template: 1-col-video
   block: video-1